maziac/DeZogPlugin/Readme.md

 The plugin can be compiled with Visual Studio (19).
 It has been built with VS on a Mac.

-You can find precompiled DLLs [here](https://github.com/maziac/DeZogPlugin/releases).
+You can find precompiled DLL [here](https://github.com/maziac/DeZogPlugin/releases).

 Place the DeZogPlugin.dll in the root directory of CSpect (i.e. at the same level as the CSpect.exe program).
 Once you start CSpect it will automatically start the plugin.